Graduate programs

 Our department has strong research programs across the whole range of biological sciences.
 We invite you to visit our faculty research areas to explore your options for research in our department.

 Our students also find rich opportunities outside of the lab and classroom.
-You will be able to explore a broad range of career paths through the Broadening Experiences in Scientific Training (BEST) program.
-The ReBUILD Detroit program develops teaching strength to serve our diverse community and T-RUST trains STEM graduate students to work in local urban communities.
+You'll be able to explore a broad range of career paths through the Broadening Experiences in Scientific Training (BEST) program.
+The ReBUILD Detroit program develops teaching strength to serve our diverse community and more.
 These programs offer our students the opportunity to develop skills and explore careers while completing their graduate training.

 Laboratories and facilities